What is Malaysian food? 13 Popular Malaysian dishes to try!

 Malaysia has a hugely varied food culture, resulting in the fantastic amalgamation of dishes you might be familiar with.
 Malaysian food hasn’t received the same worldwide reputation as its neighbours.
 But, Malaysian dishes are no less rich and tasty.

 Malaysian street food is equally impressive, providing a variety that can’t be beaten.
-Rich curries, rice and noodle dishes as well as desserts that provide the perfect touch of sweetness.
+Rich curries, rice and noodle dishes as well as desserts that add the perfect touch of sweetness.

-You might be surprised what Malaysian cuisine has to offer.
+You might be surprised by what Malaysian cuisine has to offer.

 → Shop now: Our handpicked range of Malaysian food products